Sandgren gets OK to fly to Australia despite COVID-19 result - WHIZ News

 The two-time Australian Open quarterfinalist was given a special clearance to board one of the flights from Los Angeles to Melbourne despite testing positive to COVID-19 in November and again on Monday.

-The first of about 1,200 players, coaches, entourage and officials were set to land Thursday in Australia.
+The first of about 1,200 players, coaches, entourage and officials landed late Thursday.
+The players were met by airport staff and biosecurity officials wearing personal protective equipment including masks and face shields, before being taken to hotel quarantine.

 Under tournament protocols agreed with Australian government authorities, all players had to to return a negative test before boarding their flights to Australia and would be subjected to further testing on arrival and daily during a 14-day period of quarantine.

-The No. 50-ranked Sandgren got an exemption after Australian health officials assessed his case history.
+The No. 50-ranked Sandgren received an exemption after Australian health officials assessed his case history.

 The American player posted on social media to say he wasn’t contagious and was allowed to join a delayed flight.